 The Stables, taken as a whole, can accommodate up to 10 people.

 The Smugglers Cottages are an addition to the pub with six separate rooms available.
-These rooms are on a B&B basis and have been completely renovated.
-They used to be three 1930's fisherman's cottages full of character and are adjacent to the pub and literally a 2 minute walk from the beach.
+These rooms are on a B&B basis or on a self catering basis and have been completely renovated.
+They used to be three 1930's fisherman's cottages full of character and are adjacent to the pub and literally a 2 minute walk from the beach - perfect.